 Bushy shrub to 1.4 (-1.8) m tall.
 Branches erect, old stems dark brown or grey; branchlets green, puberulent, hairs bifarious; internodes (1-) 2-6 (-11) mm; leaf decurrencies evident and often swollen.
 Leaf bud distinct; sinus narrow to broad, acute.
 Leaves decussate to somewhat subdistichous, erect to erecto-patent; lamina elliptic to obovate, rigid or coriaceous, concave, (4-) 8-20 (-29) x (3-) 5-8 (-10) mm; apex subacute to obtuse; midrib thickened below and at least slightly depressed to grooved above; margin sometimes cartilaginous, usually minutely papillate and sometimes also ciliate; upper surface dark green, glossy, with few or without evident stomata, glabrous or hairy along midrib or hairy toward base; lower surface green; petiole(0.5-) 1-3 (-6) mm, glabrous or hairy along margins or above.
 Inflorescences with 7-75 flowers, lateral, unbranched (often exclusively) or with 3 or more branches, 1.4-5 (-6.8) cm; peduncle 0.4-1.4 cm; rachis 1 -3.5 (-5.7) cm.
 Bracts opposite and decussate or lowermost pair opposite, then subopposite or alternate above, lanceolate (usually) or ovate, subacute or acute.
 Flowers hermaphrodite.
 Pedicels 0.5-3 (-7) mm, hairy (usually) to almost glabrous.
 Calyx 2.3-2.8 (-4) mm; lobes ovate or oblong or rarely lanceolate, subacute.
 Corolla tube hairy inside, 3-4.2 x 2-2.6 mm, cylindric or funnelform, longer than calyx; lobes while tinged withmauve at anthesis, often white with age, ovate (sometimes broadly) or elliptic or lanceolate, obtuse. patent to recurved, longer to shorter than corolla tube, sometimes with a few hairs toward base on inner surface.
 Stamen filaments white or faintly coloured, 4-7 mm; anthers mauve to magenta, 2.1-2.6 mm.
 Ovary approximately 0.9-1.3 mm; ovules approximately 8-10 per locule, in 1 (-2) layers; style 6.5-8 (-11) mm.
 Capsules subacute, 3.5-5 x 2.3-3.5 mm, loculicidal split extending 1/3-½-way to base.
 Seeds flattened (sometimes strongly), ellipsoid or ovoid or oblong, not winged to more or less winged, brown, (1.3-) 1.5-2.2 x 1-1.3 (-1.5) mm, micropylar rim 0.3-0.6 mm.

-Distinguished from most other species, especially on North Island, by the combination of: acute leaf bud sinuses; non-glaucous, entire leaves; pedicellate flowers; small bracts; and corolla tubes longer than surrounding calyces.
+Distinguished from most other Veronica species, especially those in the North Island, by the combination of: acute leaf bud sinuses; non-glaucous, entire leaves; pedicellate flowers; small bracts; and corolla tubes longer than surrounding calyces.
 Specimens are sometimes misidentified as V. odora (and vice versa), but the species is probably most closely related to, and not clearly morphologically separated from, V. brachysiphon (see notes under those species).
 Specimens from eastern Wairarapa Taipos often have narrow, acute leaves, and highly branched inflorescences.
 In these respects, they resemble V. subfulvida, and their relationship to that species is worthy of closer scrutiny.